Academic Honors and Class Rank Procedures

 Requirements for Graduation

-Students who have satisfactorily completed all academic requirements and who have been recommended by the University of North Texas Health Science Center (UNTHSC) faculty are eligible to receive the Doctor of Osteopathic Medicine (DO) degree, provided they meet all of the conditions contained herein.
+Students who have satisfactorily completed all academic requirements, who have been recommended by the University of North Texas Health Science Center (UNTHSC) faculty are eligible to receive the doctor of osteopathic medicine (DO) degree, provided they meet all of the conditions contained herein.

 TCOM students must:

-- have achieved a minimum Pass grade for each course;
+- have achieved a minimum Pass grade for each course, have successfully remediated any failing grades and have no grades of "I";

 - be at least 21 years of age;